erikdubois/Xubuntu-16.10/README.md

 Using Sardi icons from  http://sourceforge.net/projects/sardi/

-Using Super Ultra Flat Numix Remix icons from https://github.com/erikdubois/Super-Ultra-Flat-Numix-Remix
+Using Surfn icons from https://github.com/erikdubois/Surfn

+Aureol conky can be found here https://github.com/erikdubois/Aureola

 Your result can be